ruppatel115/yahoofinance-api/README.md

 To run our agent all you need to do is call up Main.java and run that file.

 # How To Guide
-In order o make an agent that interacts with the enviornment, you must implement our StockAgent interface with your agent allowing yours to choose stocks that it might want to buy or sell.
+In order to make an agent that interacts with the enviornment, you must implement our StockAgent interface which will in return create a MarketSensor that will allow your agent to choose stocks that it might want to buy or sell.
 Then you'll need to implement a Portfolio and ProtfolioManager so that your agent has the ability to do the necessary calculations in order to decide which stocks to buy and which ones to sell.

 ```
 You can find our sensors in: src/main/java/stockagent